JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Introduction

-In this work, we are investigating inference and training of DNNs in a \textbf{joint} platform of mobile and cloud as an alternatives to the current single-platform methods as illustrated in Figure~\ref{fig:fig_intro}.
-Considering DNN architectures as an ordered sequence of layers, and possibility of computation of every layer either on mobile or cloud, we can model the DNN structure as a directed acyclic graph (DAG).
+In this work, we are investigating the inference and training of DNNs in a \textbf{joint} platform of mobile and cloud as an alternative to the current single-platform methods as illustrated in Figure~\ref{fig:fig_intro}.
+Considering DNN architectures as an ordered sequence of layers, and the possibility of computation of every layer either on mobile or cloud, we can model the DNN structure as a Directed Acyclic Graph (DAG).
 The parameters of our real-time adaptive model are dependent on the following factors: mobile/cloud hardware and software resources, battery capacity, network specifications, and QoS.
-Based on this modeling, we show that the problem of finding the optimal computation schedule for different scenarios, i.e. best performance or energy consumption, can be reduced to the polynomial time shortest path problem.
+Based on this modeling, we show that the problem of finding the optimal computation schedule for different scenarios, i.e. best performance or energy consumption, can be reduced to the polynomial-time shortest path problem.

-To present realistic results, we made experiments with real hardwares as mobile device and cloud.
-To model the communication between platform, we used different network technologies and the most recent reports on their specifications in the U.S.
+To present realistic results, we made experiments with fair representative hardware of mobile device and cloud.
+To model the communication costs between platforms, we used various mobile network technologies and the most recent reports on their specifications in the U.S.